-- 48. If we consider that harassment, bullying or inappropriate behaviour has occurred, action will be taken to address it.
+- 50. If we consider that harassment, bullying or inappropriate behaviour has occurred, action will be taken to address it.
 Any action taken will be appropriate and proportionate.
-It may include an outcome of the sort set out at paragraph 36 above, and/or any sanction up to and including suspension or, in very serious cases, summary dismissal (where the person responsible for the conduct is an employee) or a recommendation of expulsion pursuant to Chambers' Constitution (where the person responsible for the conduct is a member of Chambers). - 49.
-Where the person responsible for the conduct is a third party, appropriate action might include an outcome of the sort set out at paragraph 36 above; speaking or writing to the person and/or their superior about their behaviour; or, in very serious cases, banning them from the premises or terminating a contract with them.
-Where Chambers considers that a report should be made to the Bar Standards Board in respect of the matters complained of, it will consider whether or not to await the outcome of that prior to taking any action internally, and if, so, whether to take any interim measures.
-Where Chambers decides not to make a report to the Bar Standards Board, no pressure shall be put on any person affected by the conduct in question not to make such a report themselves.

-- 50. The person who made the complaint and the person about whom the complaint is made will be notified of Chambers' decision in writing. - 51.
+It may include an outcome of the sort set out at paragraphs 36 & 37 above, and/or any sanction up to and including: - (1) suspension or, in very serious cases, summary dismissal (where the person responsible for the conduct is an employee) - (2) a recommendation of expulsion pursuant to Chambers' Constitution (where the person responsible for the conduct is a member of Chambers); and - (3) making a report to the Bar Standards Board - 51.
+Where Chambers considers that a report should be made to the Bar Standards Board in respect of the matters complained of, it will consider whether or not to await the outcome of that report prior to taking any action internally, and if so, whether to take any interim measures.
+Where Chambers decides not to make a report to the Bar Standards Board, no pressure shall be put on any person affected by the conduct in question not to make such a report themselves. - 52.
+Where the person responsible for the conduct is a third party, appropriate action might include an outcome of the sort set out at paragraphs 36 & 37 above; speaking or writing to the person and/or their superior about their behaviour; or, in very serious cases, banning them from the premises or terminating a contract with them. - 53.
+In the case of a formal complaint, the person who made the complaint and the person about whom the complaint is made will be notified of Chambers' decision in writing. - 54.
 Providing false information, or otherwise acting in bad faith as part of an investigation, will be dealt with appropriately, and, in the case of employees, treated as misconduct under our Employee Disciplinary Procedure.